 Dawn Suzette Smith

-Dawn has vivid memories of copying storybooks word for word when she was a beginning writer.
-She did not know it was copywork at the time, but it started a lifelong love of writing.
-Her home is filled with books (she had a large storybook collection before she even thought of having kids of her own) so it was no mystery when her daughter became an avid consumer of the written word.
+I have vivid memories of copying storybooks word for word when I was a beginning writer.
+I didn't know it was copywork at the time, but it started a lifelong love of writing.
+My home is filled with books (I had a large storybook collection before I even thought of having kids of my own) so it was no mystery when my daughter became an avid consumer of the written word.

-She has been homeschooling her two kids for the past 9 years and using the Brave Writer philosophy for almost 4 years now.
-As a writer herself she thought teaching her kids to write would be breeze.
-Little did she know how much guidance she would need along the way.
-Discovering Brave Writer was a lifesaver for teaching her kids writing in a way that honored their individual voices, which blended perfectly with the child-led Project-Based Homeschooling approach her family has used since the beginning of their homeschool adventure.
+I have been homeschooling my two kids for the past nine years and using the Brave Writer philosophy for almost four years now.
+As a writer myself, I thought teaching my kids to write would be a breeze.
+Little did I know how much guidance I would need along the way!
+Discovering Brave Writer was a lifesaver for teaching my kids writing in a way that honored their individual voices, which blended perfectly with the child-led Project-Based Homeschooling approach my family has used since the beginning of our homeschool adventure.

-Dawn earned her B.A. in Psychology from Humboldt State University (California) and taught in a California Title 9 High School for 6 years before coming home to homeschool her kids.
-She was the Health Department Chair and coached water polo and swimming.
-She has worked for many years to promote children’s connection with nature and outdoor pursuits for both physical and mental health.
+I earned my B.A. in Psychology from Humboldt State University (California) and taught in a California Title 9 High School for six years before coming home to homeschool my kids.
+I was the Health Department Chair and coached water polo and swimming.
+I have worked for many years to promote children’s connection with nature and outdoor pursuits for both physical and mental health.

-In 2016 the book she co-authored, “Whatever the Weather,” was published and has helped to spread the message of outdoor fun and learning.
-She also created the Mud Puddles Nature Lab to help families connect with nature and bring nature study into their everyday family life.
+In 2016 the book I co-authored, “Whatever the Weather,” was published and has helped to spread the message of outdoor fun and learning.
+I also created the Mud Puddles Nature Lab to help families connect with nature and bring nature study into their everyday family life.

-Dawn’s writing has been featured in magazines, blogs, and online journals.
-Her photography was used in her book, and has been featured in magazines, blogs, science presentations, and used by the National Parks Service in an interpretive display.
+My writing has been featured in magazines, blogs, and online journals.
+My photography was used in my book, and has been featured in magazines, blogs, science presentations, and used by the National Parks Service in an interpretive display.

-Back in 2008 Dawn and her family sold almost everything, loaded the rest in a tiny trailer, and moved across the continent from California to Nova Scotia.
-She lives just a hop, skip, and jump from the beautiful, rocky Atlantic coast.
+Back in 2008 my family sold almost everything, loaded the rest in a tiny trailer, and moved across the continent from California to Nova Scotia.
+We live just a hop, skip, and jump from the beautiful, rocky Atlantic coast.